Ardmore:

 one with its roofstone almost in place.

-each of these chambers is a stone with engravings in passage-tomb
+to each of these chambers are stones with designs in the passage-tomb

 style - a unique occurrence at a court-tomb.